pelias/documentation/installing.md

 ### Address Deduplication

-Openaddresses data contains lots of addresses, but it also contains lots of duplicate data.
+OpenAddresses data contains lots of addresses, but it also contains lots of duplicate data.
 To help reduce this problem we've built an [address-deduplicator](https://github.com/pelias/address-deduplicator) that can be run at import.
 It uses the [OpenVenues deduplicator](https://github.com/openvenues/address_deduper) to remove records that are near each other and have names that are likely to be duplicates.
 Note